-Where a single church operates a school the work of the treasurer is usually carried by the church treasurer or an assistant church treasurer, who receives tuition and other monies; pays out money on the order of the secretary, countersigned by the chairman; keeps a careful account of all money passing through his hands, making a permanent record of the same in a suitable record book; and at each monthly meeting renders a detailed report to the board.
+Where a single church operates a school the work of the treasurer is usually carried by the church treasurer or an assistant church treasurer, who receives tuition and other moneys; pays out money on the order of the secretary, countersigned by the chairman; keeps a careful account of all money passing through his hands, making a permanent record of the same in a suitable record book; and at each monthly meeting renders a detailed report to the board.
 In a union board, where two or more churches are involved, a treasurer is appointed by the board to do this work.

-Functions.-(See Educational Leaflet No. 32, "Elementary and Intermediate School Boards.")
+Functions.- (See Education Manual, C-32, "The School Board of Seventh-day Adventist Elementary Schools.")